Jagtap-Shantanu/Leave-Application/README.md

 4) User will be entitled to be paid for the days of leaves that have not been availed.
 5) Admin will be able to approve/refuse/suggest convenient time span to user if the time span submitted by user is large.
 6) User and admin will receive the email confirmation after the submission/approval/refusal/suggestion of the application.
-7) Change in application will be mailed to particular user.
+7) Change in application will be mailed to user.
 8) Admin will be able to see total users on leave/ users submitted the application but not approved.
-9) Admin can track the total leaves taken by particular user.
+9) Admin can track the total leaves taken by user.